macloo/python-beginners/week03/README.md

 Note that by using the `sort()` method, we changed the list.
 The old order cannot be regained.
 We destroyed all the old indexes.
 Originally, `water_list[0]` was `'lake'`.
 Now it is `'Atlantic'`.

-There is a *method* Sweigart dod not cover, and it's very handy: `pop()`.
+There is a *method* Sweigart did not cover, and it's very handy: `pop()`.
 We can put an index inside the parentheses, and then the item at that index will be removed, permanently, from the list.
 If no index is specified, `pop()` removes *and returns* the *last* item in the list.
+Note that leaving the parentheses empty is *the most common way* to use `pop()`.
 Here's how it works:

 ```python
 >>> print(water_list)